A Theory of Government Concerning the Elements of Government and the Separation of Powers

 When you consider how I said Judicial is both air and water and legislative earth and air, and how I said a leader (although fire) possesses all qualities (ideally) you can see how Plato and I are getting at the same thing using different models.

-Our model takes into account Montesquieu’s separations (executive, legislative, judicial) and the classical rulers of kingdoms (churches, barons, kings, military, people, republics) to present a model that resonates with Plato, but also the real 2016 Governments.
+Our model takes into account Montesquieu’s separations (executive, legislative, judicial) and the classical rulers of kingdoms (churches, barons, kings, military, people, republics) to present a model that resonates with Plato, but also is applicable to the real 2017 Governments.

 TIP: Below we will start equating the forms of government (like monarchy, republic, democracy, etc.) with the model.
 See our list of forms of government page for a quick list, see our types of government page for a detailed discussion.
 See also our page on liberty, equality, and law as we’ll also tie those concepts together.

-The Classical Elements as a Metaphor for Government (Full Theory)
+The Classical Elements as a Metaphor for Government (Full Theory; or at least, more details)

 Below is the full version of the metaphor presented above, this time we will add a bit more detail and note philosophers who favored a style.